withastro/docs/src/pages/en/core-concepts/framework-components.md

 ### Available Hydration Directives

-There are serveral hydration directives available for UI framework components, such as `client:load`, `client:idle`, and more!
+There are serveral hydration directives available for UI framework components: `client:load`, `client:idle`, `client:visible`, `client:media={QUERY}` and `client:only=" "`.

-📚 See our [directives reference](/en/reference/directives-reference#ui-framework-components) page for the full list of hydration directives, and their usage.
+📚 See our [directives reference](/en/reference/directives-reference#ui-framework-components) page for a full description of these hydration directives, and their usage.

 ## Mixing Frameworks